Laura Wienroither: Arsenal

-On 15 January 2022, Wienroither joined Arsenal from German club 1899 Hoffenheim for an undisclosed fee.
+On 15 January 2022, Wienroither joined Women's Super League team Arsenal for an undisclosed fee.

-In May 2023, Wienroither suffered a ruptured ACL, 18 minutes in from being subbed on in during the 2nd leg of the semi final of the 2022-23 UEFA Women's Champions League game against VfL Wolfsburg.
-This was the clubs 4th ACL injury that season after Beth Mead against Manchester United in November 2022, Vivianne Miedema in December 2022 against Lyon during the Matchday 5 of 2022–23 UEFA Women's Champions League group stage and Leah Williamson in April 2023 against Manchester United.
-She made her return from injury 328 days later against Bristol City Women as an 80th minute substitute for Emily Fox.
+In May 2023, Wienroither suffered a ruptured ACL just 18 minutes after being subbed on in during the 2nd leg of Arsenal's 2022-23 UEFA Champions League semi-final game against VfL Wolfsburg.
+Her injury was the club's fourth ACL injury that season after Beth Mead, Vivianne Miedema, and Leah Williamson.

+Wienroither made her return from injury 328 days later against Bristol City as an 80th-minute substitute for Emily Fox.